 In a different browser window, sign in to your AlertOps company site as administrator.

-Click on the Users from the left navigation panel.
+Click on the Configuration and then Users from navigation panel.

 Select Add User.

 On the Add User dialog, perform the following steps:

 a.
 In the User Name textbox, enter the user name of the user like Brittasimon.

 b.
 In the First Name textbox, enter the first name of user like Britta.

 c.
 In the Last Name textbox, enter the first name of user like Simon.

 d.
 In the Email textbox, enter the email address of the user like

 f.
 Select the User Role of the user from the dropdown as per your organization.